Alumni Profiles

 What are your plans for the future?

-I will be moving to Rochester, MN to begin combined Internal Medicine/ Hematology/Oncology training at Mayo Clinic.
+I will be moving to Rochester, Minnesota to begin combined Internal Medicine/ Hematology/Oncology training at Mayo Clinic.
 The program offers protected research time to complete post-doc training and establish an independent research career.
 I’ like to research how intratumoral epigenetic heterogeneity contributes to disease phenotypes and resistance in hematologic malignancies.

 What has been your experience at SLU?